 Assistant Professor of Law & Director of the Externship Program

-Professor Black is a member of the New York, Tennessee, and Mississippi bars.
+Professor Black serves on the Tennessee Alliance for Legal Services Board and the Mississippi University for Women Foundation Board and is a member of the Food and Drug Law Institute.
+She is admitted to the New York, Tennessee, and Mississippi bars.
 She teaches Medical Malpractice, Products Liability and Family Law and serves as Director of the Externship Program.
 She is also the faculty sponsor for the Women’s Law Student Association.

 Professor Black earned her Bachelor of Arts degree summa cum laude from Mississippi University for Women and her Juris Doctor degree magna cum laude from Texas Tech University School of Law, where she held the position of articles editor on the Texas Tech Law Review.

 Ellen A. Black, Keep Out FDA: Food Manufacturers’ Ability to Effectively Self-Regulate Front-of-Package Food Labeling, 17 DePaul J. Health Care L. 1 (2015).

 Ellen A. Black, Menu Labeling: The Unintended Consequences to the Consumer, 69 Food & Drug L J. 531 (2014).

 Alberto R. Gonzales & Ellen A. Black, Domestic Violence Much Bigger Than NFL, The Hill, Sept.
 24, 2014, http://thehill.com/opinion/op-ed/218633-domestic-violence-much-bigger-than-nfl.